 Salmon Fishing in Scotland – Advanced tip and techniques

-I have fished all over Scotland for 45 years, and been a professional Orvis Endorsed Guide for 16 years.
-In 2004 I founded Alba Game Fishing and we have grown to become Scotland’s foremost provider of fishing trips.
-We offer tailored fly fishing experiences for every species, throughout all geographic areas of Scotland.
+I have fished all over Scotland for 45 years, and been a professional Orvis Endorsed Guide for 18 years.
+In 2004, I founded Alba Game Fishing and we have grown to become one of Scotland’s foremost provider of fishing trips.
+We offer tailored fly fishing experiences, for every species, throughout all geographic areas of Scotland.

 I decided back in 2004 to quit the corporate world as CEO of a software company in Edinburgh, swapping my suit and Oliver Sweeney shoes, for more appropriate Tweeds and wellies.
 My idea and ethos for the company, was to create a new type of fishing experience, with focus on customer service, blending fishing with other elements like, delicious lunches, professional photography, high end tackle and transport in quality vehicles.

-There are a few companies now offering this type of service, we were the first, and we’ve always tried to fine tune everything we do and improve continuously.
-Now as I write this in 2021, we have superb team of 20 guides, located through out Scotland, a huge stock of premium fishing tackle and waders and carefully researched fishing venues throughout Scotland.
+We pioneered this fishing guiding service, and work tirelessly to fine tune what we do, and improve continuously.
+Now as I write this in 2022, we have superb team of 21 fishing guides, located throughout Scotland.

 Overview of Salmon Fishing in Scotland